mbilung/Servian-TechChallengeApp/submission-techchallengeapp/readme.md

 - azure cli
 - kubectl
 - elevated powershell/vscode terminal
+- Have contributor role assigned to you by your Azure admin on the subscription which you plan to use
 - PowerShell script execution policy set to bypass, set it with the help of below command:
   - Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope LocalMachine